-Total net position for the Coconino County Community College District increased by \$3,825,012, or 14.3%, from fiscal year 2016 to fiscal year 2017.
-The College budgeted a \$1.5 million increase in general fund net position (excluding contingencies) and vacancy savings and other budget savings created a larger than budgeted increase in net position.
-The debt service liability was decreased by an additional \$1.9 million, and that annual obligation is paid for by a voter-approved secondary property tax levy.
-General fund revenues were under budget by 1.4%, due to a change in the dual enrollment program structure.
-This change led to a corresponding decrease in expenditures in comparison to budget, and all general fund expenditures were under budget by 8.6% (excluding contingencies).
+Total net position for the Coconino County Community College District increased by \$2,923,754, or 9.6%, from fiscal year 2017 to fiscal year 2018.
+This increase was primarily a result of increased property tax receipts, more government grants and higher investment income.
+The debt service liability was decreased by an additional \$2.0 million, and that annual obligation is paid for by a voter-approved secondary property tax levy.
+General fund revenues were under budget by 1.0%, due to a decline in enrollment.
+This change led to a corresponding decrease in expenditures in comparison to budget, and all general fund expenditures were under budget by 5.2% (excluding contingencies).

-Current assets increased by 8.7% with the largest increase in cash and investments.
+Current assets increased by 6.2% with the largest increase in cash and investments.
 The increase in net position created a net cash inflow that is being invested until the best use of these one-time funds can be determined.
-Capital assets decreased by 4.6% due to depreciation expense in excess of new capital additions.
-Deferred outflows of resources increased by 105.4% due to an increase in pension contributions offset by a decrease in the District's proportionate share of the ASRS collective net pension liability.
+Capital assets decreased by 4.2% due to depreciation expense in excess of new capital additions.
+Deferred outflows of resources increased by 5.3% over the previous year's restated balance, a result of the implementation of GASB Statement No. 75, Accounting and Financial Reporting for Postemployment Benefits Other than Pensions.
+The increase in the current year is due to an increase in pension contributions offset by a decrease in the District's net difference in projected and actual earnings, as well as the recognition with the implementation of GASB 75 and the associated addition of deferred outflows from our postemployment benefit plans (OPEB).

-Other liabilities decreased 7.9% due to decreases in accounts payable and pre-paid fall tuition revenue.
-Long-term liabilities decreased 10.0% due to debt reduction.
-Deferred inflows of resources increased 23% due to differences between the projected and actual earnings on the pension plan investments offset by the differences between the expected and actual experience.
-More detail on FY2017 assets, deferred outflows of resources, liabilities, and deferred inflows of resources can be found on the Statement of Net Position.
+Other liabilities increased 6.8% due to increases in pre-paid fall tuition revenue and accrued compensation at year-end.
+Long-term liabilities decreased 7.0% due to debt reduction.
+Deferred inflows of resources decreased 49.9% due to the change in accounting for OPEB as prescribed by GASB 75 as well as lower levels of projected and actual earnings on the pension plan investments and the expected and actual experience.
+More detail on FY2018 assets, deferred outflows of resources, liabilities, and deferred inflows of resources can be found on the Statement of Net Position.